Sommer Ray Goes Braless In Button-Down Blouse & Crochet Shorts While Washing Windows

 In the final photo, Sommer squatted in front of the window and spread her legs, holding a bottle of cleaner between them.
 She raised her hand high to scrub the window and smiled gently.

-Sommer’s post garnered more than 729,000 likes and nearly 4,000 comments in under a day as her fans showered her with admiration in the comments section.
+Sommer’s post has garnered more than 729,000 likes and nearly 4,000 comments in under a day, as her fans showered her with admiration in the comments section.

 “You look good doing anything,” one fan said.